surendra1151/react-three-dom/docs/docs/api-reference/snapshots.md

 });
 ```

 A snapshot captures every object's Tier 1 metadata in a recursive tree structure.
-See [SceneSnapshot type reference](../types/scene-snapshot.md) for the full shape.

 ## Diffing Snapshots